samrobbins85/samrobbins85/README.md

 # Hi there 👋

-I'm Sam, a Second (going into Third) year Computer Science student at Durham University, UK
+I'm Sam, a Third year Computer Science student at Durham University, UK

 ## What I'm working on